 A BRIEF BIOGRAPHY:

 He takes pleasure in educating people by writing articles on different educational issues of Pakistan at the top of the list Newspapers.
 Some of his articles published in reputed newspapers were later part of the Punjab University Library and those were also published for potential support by the CSS Forum, Pakistan.
-One of his article has been recently published in one of Korea's leading English newspapers, The Korean Times, outlining the key parameters of South Korea's exceptional growth and presenting Korea as a model for developing countries to excel in science and innovation.
+One of his articles has been recently published in one of Korea's leading english newspapers, The Korean Times, outlining the key parameters of South Korea's exceptional growth and presenting Korea as a model for developing countries to excel in science and innovation.

 He keeps himself updated with new scientific discoveries and breakthroughs from his field that he shares in his articles and blogs in a simple way with the common public (visit Articles and Blogs OR Gallery for details).